Ukelin: Decline

-Ukelins were sold to people under the impression that the instrument was easy to play, but this was not the case.
-They were also quite limited as to what they were capable of playing because they were designed as diatonic instruments.
+Ukelins were sold to people who thought that the instrument was easy to play, but this was not the case.
+They were also quite limited as to what they could play because they were designed as diatonic instruments.
 As a result, many instruments were returned to the manufacturers, who ended up with piles of instruments that they couldn't sell.
 Salesmen misrepresented the instruments to customers, who felt as if they had been tricked into buying a worthless instrument.
 Oscar Schmidt, Inc. stopped producing the ukelin in 1964 after the new owner, Glen Peterson, discovered the shady business practices of some of his salesmen.
-Between instrument returns and a declining interest in musical instruments due to the advent of television as a form of family entertainment, Marxochime was no longer able to produce the violin-uke and halted production in 1972.
+Between instrument returns and a declining interest in musical instruments due to the advent of television as a form of family entertainment, Marxochime could no longer produce the violin-uke and halted production in 1972.